 That being said, I know there are some young guys, but there are also players who have been around for a while and there is a clear lack of leadership within that unit.
 It’s all well and good for guys to say that they need to step up and everyone needs to give a better effort and do a better job, but now they actually need to start doing that.
 Everyone knows that Clowney’s going to get covered, so someone else needs to start making plays.
 And there needs to be accountability.
 Melvin Ingram isn’t walking through that door.
 DJ Swearinger isn’t walking through that door.
 Devin Taylor isn’t walking through that door.
 Someone who’s currently on the roster is going to have to step up and be a leader, or things are going to get ugly.

 So what does all of this mean going forward?
 Well, on the bright side, I’m really happy that the offense has finally figured things out.
 Shaw is criminally underrated, but he is clearly the overall leader of this team and commands respect.
-He’s also the winningest QB in school history and one of my favorite players.
+He’s also the winningest QB in school history and he has a chance to keep setting records.
 If we could get everyone to have the same dedication and attitude he has, the team would be virtually unstoppable.
 Mike Davis has been incredible thus far, and the receiving corps is doing a nice job, too.
-Special teams, or at least the kicking, has been fairly good, too, which is a nice change of pace.
+Elliott Fry has also been a welcome surprise on special teams.

 As fans, we’ve been spoiled by an ironclad defense these past few years, but there’s no reason – at least yet – to think that this year’s group won’t fix their problems.
 Now, if we’re still talking about defensive woes by the time the Mississippi State and Florida games roll around, then yes, that’s cause for concern.